Fully quantum inflation: quantum marginal problem constraints in the service of causal inference: Introduction

 To make this question more precise, it is necessary to review the quantum generalization of the notion of a causal model.
 In a {\em quantum} causal model~\cite{Allen_17}, a causal structure is still represented by a DAG, but now each node of the DAG represents a quantum system.
 The parameters of the model can be taken to be a set of quantum channels, one for each quantum system where the output of the channel is that quantum system and the inputs are the quantum systems that are its causal parents in the DAG.
 Here, the distinction between visible and latent systems is best understood as the visible nodes being the ones that are probed in a quantum experiment.
 If the visible quantum systems under consideration are such that there is no cause-effect relationship holding among any of them, then one can assign a joint quantum state to the visible systems.\footnote{Otherwise, one would need to consider some analogue of a joint quantum state over systems that are cause-effect related, which is a thorny problem~\cite{horsman2017can,fullwood2022quantum}.} This is the case we consider here.
 A given joint quantum state on the visible systems is said to be {\em compatible} with the causal structure if it can be obtained from some choice of the parameters after marginalizing (i.e., taking the partial trace) over the latent quantum systems.

-The problem that we wish to consider here, which we term {\em fully quantum causal compatibility problem} is that of deciding whether a given quantum state over the visible systems is compatible with a given causal structure.
+The problem we address, which we term the {\em fully quantum causal compatibility problem} is that of deciding whether a given quantum state over the visible systems is compatible with a given causal structure.

 We make use of a method known as the inflation technique~\cite{WolfeSpekkensFritz_2019}, the first applications of which were focused on the case where the visible nodes are classical, and where the latent nodes can be classical or nonclassical.
 Here, we apply the technique to the case where both visible and latent nodes are quantum.
 The inflation technique can be understood at a high level as a method for mapping the problem of determining whether a state on the visible nodes is compatible with a causal structure $G$ to the problem of determining whether a particular set of marginals of the state is compatible with a causal structure $G'$ that is termed an ``inflation'' of $G$.
 More specifically, the \textit{failure} of a solution to the latter problem demonstrates the \textit{in}compatibility of the state with $G$.\footnote{It is known that the inflation technique completely solves the compatibility problem when the visible and latent nodes are classical~\cite{navascues2020inflation}.
 For the case of visible nodes that are classical and latent nodes that are quantum, while the original technique can deliver some necessary conditions for compatibility, finding necessary and sufficient conditions requires the extension of the technique described in Ref.~\cite{wolfe_q_inflation}, with the proof that it completely solves the compatibility problem under certain constraints provided by Ref.~\cite{ligthart2023convergent,ligthart2023inflation}. }